Summary

 Figure 2.3: Emissions and energy use relative to the economy 1990–2016

 Sustained economic growth relies on energy for the production of goods and the delivery of services.
-While NSW’s population and economy have grown, energy consumption has fallen (see the Population and Energy Consumption topics).
+While NSW’s population and economy have grown, energy consumption has fallen (see the and topics).
 Electricity consumption and generation has been and continues to be affected by a broad suite of factors, including:

-• greater consumer engagement and attention to energy use and cost, including increasing the amount of generation for own use.
+- greater consumer engagement and attention to energy use and cost, including increasing the amount of generation for own use.

 As noted above, the economy has been restructuring away from the production of goods towards the production of services, which typically requires less energy per dollar of value added.
 Figure 2.3 above shows that emissions from the energy sector per dollar have also fallen since 1990, with this decline matching the reduction in energy intensity quite closely.